-31st March 2023 31st March 2022
+Particulars 31st March 2023 31st March 2022 Interest rates increase by 100bps - PBT decreases by 51.47 33.04 Interest rates decrease by 100bps - PBT increases by (51.47) (33.04)

-51.47 33.04

-(51.47) (33.04)

-31st March 2023 51.47 (51.47)

-\ Holding all other variables constant.
+^{} Holding all other variables constant.

 (b) Credit risk

 Credit risk is the risk of loss that may arise on outstanding financial instruments when a counterparty defaults on its obligations.
 The Company's exposure to credit risk arises primarily from loans extended, security deposits, balances with bankers and trade and other receivables.
 The Company's objective is to seek continual revenue growth while minimising losses incurred due to increased credit risk exposure.
 The credit risk has always been managed by the Company through credit approvals, establishing credit limits, and continuously monitoring the credit worthiness of the customers to whom the Company grants credit terms in the normal course of business.
 Outstanding customer receivables are regularly monitored.